-Since most Nigeriens are Muslims, their attitudes about sex generally reflect Islamic beliefs (see p.1-8 of Religion and Spirituality).
+Since most Nigeriens are Muslims, their attitudes about sex generally reflect

+Islamic beliefs (see Religion and Spirituality).
 Accordingly, most Nigeriens consider sexual relations as a private matter appropriate only within the context of marriage.
 Virginity and fidelity are valued highly, especially among women.
-Since some parents still arrange marriages in Niger (see p.4 of Family and Kinship), dating is less common than in Western countries.
+Since some parents still arrange marriages in Niger (see Family and Kinship), dating is less common than in Western countries.